 The conceptual model shall include concepts for understanding, planning for and treating operational risks, threats and their contingencies at the governmental and enterprise level.

-Mandatory Mappings

 NIEM Representation and mapping

 Submissions shall define a normative NIEM-UML PIM representation sufficient to capture the concepts as defined in the conceptual models as defined above.